buildium/generator-csharp-flow/README.md

 ```

 It's recommended to install [Yeoman.VisualStudio](https://github.com/ryansmith940/Yeoman.VisualStudio),
-and run your C# generators through the Package Manager console
+and run your C# generators through the Package Manager console with the correct default project
 if you want files to be automatically added to your .csproj files.

 #Options